-Redbubble is a marketplace of thousands of shops, all operated by independent artists from around the world.
-You can open a Redbubble shop, add your art to over 80 different products, from apparel and accessories to home decor and wall art, and be ready to start marketing your shop in no time.
-And the best thing?
-It’s completely free.
+Redbubble is a free-to-join marketplace of thousands of shops, all operated by independent artists from around the world.
 Here’s our guide to getting started.

 How Does Redbubble Work?

 When you upload your art to Redbubble, you can customize it on over 80 different products.
-You can choose which products you sell, and set your own artist margin so you have control over your pricing.
-The products appear for sale in your Redbubble shop, and customers can also discover them via search.
+You choose which products you sell and set your own artist margin so you have control over your pricing.

 Add a Bio